Short overview of the asylum procedure

 Access to the territory and registration

-If migrants report at the border while trying to enter Germany without the necessary documents, entry into the territory may be refused on the grounds that the migrant has travelled through a “safe third country”.
-However, if they apply for asylum, they would in most cases have to be referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF).
+If migrants report at the border while trying to enter Germany without the necessary documents, entry into the territory may be refused on the grounds that the migrant has travelled through a “safe third country”, which notably include other EU Member States and Switzerland.
+However, if they apply for asylum, they would in most cases have to be referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF, see Access to the territory and push backs).

 Asylum seekers who arrive at an international airport without the necessary documents may be subject to the airport procedure (Flughafenverfahren), dependent on whether the necessary facilities exist at the airport.
-It is then decided in an accelerated procedure whether they will be allowed to enter the territory or not (for details see Border procedure (border and transit zones)).
+It is then decided in an accelerated procedure whether they will be allowed to enter the territory or not (for details see Border procedure).

 First instance decision